 Equities are ownership interests representing a share in property, usually a company.
-Ordinary shares or preferred securities, are equity securities issued by corporate or non-corporate (for example, trusts, including real estate investment trusts ("REITs")) issuers.
-Preference shares or preferred securities, are issued by limited liability companies as the primary means of raising risk capital.
+Ordinary shares are issued by limited liability companies as the primary means of raising risk capital.
 The issuer has no obligation to repay the original cost of the share to the shareholder.
 Where an issuer is wound up (i.e. ceases to exist) holders of equities may lose some if not all their value.
 Most equities are traded on equity markets in which case they are described as listed.

-Some equities, known as preference shares or preferred securities, are equity securities issued by corporate or non-corporate (for example, trusts, including real estate investment trusts) issuers.
-Preference shares or preferred securities, may have preferential rights to other shares in relation to payments of dividends or repayment on insolvency.
+Some equities, known as preference shares, may have preferential rights to other shares in relation to payments of dividends or repayment on insolvency.
 However, the terms of preference shares often include provisions which mean the issuer can decide not to pay or to delay payment of such dividends.